Travel-Lifestyle-Career/VahidMadadimahani1987/README.md

 - 🌱 I’m currently learning **AI Digital Marketing and SEO Strategies**

+- 👯 I’m looking to collaborate on **a systematic review of a logic model in e-commerce**

 - 📫 How to reach me **vahidmadadimahani1987@gmail.com**

 <h3 align="left">Connect with me:</h3>